yy-tromb/obsidian-md-normalize/README.md

 You will be able to add some picture extentions.
 I don't implement now.

 ### enabled new line
 In obsidian app view, new line is enabled, but normal markdown ignore new line.
-So add "  ".
+So add "&nbsp;&nbsp;" (two spaces) before new line char like \n or \r\n.